-Manual Mode (OPLO): In Manual mode the the upper display shows the measured value while the lower display shows the power output [preceded by H (for heating) or C (for cooling)], MAN is lit and the instrument allows you to set manually the control output power.
+Manual Mode (OPLO): In Manual mode the upper display shows the measured value while the lower display shows the power output The lower display shows the power output [preceded by H (for heating) or C (for cooling)], MAN is lit and the instrument allows you to set manually the control output power.
 No Automatic action will be made.